ezraaslan/GitGarden/README.md

 ## Requirements

-- Python 3.x
+- Python 3.7+
 - Git installed and available in your system PATH
 - A terminal that supports ANSI colors

-**Note:**
-This project currently uses `msvcrt`, so it is designed for Windows terminals.
+- pip (auto comes with Python)

 ---